Rosa Ponselle: Appearances abroad and later operatic career

 Ponselle continued in the 1930s to add roles to her repertoire at the Metropolitan Opera.
-In 1930 she sang her first New York appearances in 1931 as Violetta, a role she had sung with such success in London, received a more mixed reception from the New York critics, some of whom found her interpretation too forceful and dramatic.
-(W.J.
-Henderson complained of her "assaults" on the vocal line.)
+In 1930 she sang her first New York appearances in 1931 as Violetta, a role she had sung with such success in London but which received a more mixed reception from the New York critics, some of whom found her interpretation too forceful and dramatic.
+"The eminent soprano endeavored to make every number passionately emotional by … spasmodic utterances," wrote critic W.J.
+Henderson.
+"Her attempt at transforming Verdi's plaintively pathetic conception into hard-breathing tragedy was most unfortunate."
 In 1931 she sang in another unsuccessful world premiere, Montemezzi's La notte di Zoraima, which sank without a trace.
 Like many other opera singers of that time, she made a brief trip to Hollywood and made screen tests for Metro-Goldwyn-Mayer and Paramount Pictures, but nothing came of them.

 In 1935, Ponselle sang her first Carmen at the Met.
-In spite of a great popular success with the role, for which she had prepared meticulously, Ponselle received a drubbing from most of the New York critics, especially Olin Downes in the New York Times, whose savagely caustic review hurt Ponselle deeply.
+In spite of a great popular success with the role, for which she had prepared meticulously, Ponselle received a drubbing from most of the New York critics, especially Olin Downes in the New York Times, whose savagely caustic review ("We have never heard Miss Ponselle sing so badly, and we have seldom seen the part enacted in such an artificial and unconvincing manner") hurt Ponselle deeply.
 The only roles Ponselle sang during her last two seasons at the Met were Santuzza and Carmen, roles that did not tax her upper register.
 Differences with the Met management regarding repertoire led her not to renew her contract with the company for the 1937/38 season.
 Her last operatic performance was as Carmen on April 22, 1937, in a Met tour performance in Cleveland.